Skip to main content

 .

-|-- CMakeLists.txt //cmake file for compiling and building
+|-- CMakeLists.txt //Makefile, used for compilation and building

 |-- README.md